Updated: Feb 1

 As I mentioned earlier, yoga is such a multi-faceted practice, and in this article I’ve barely touched on much beyond the physical asana practice, which is what I’m assuming lead you here in the first place.
 I always like to emphasize that there is nothing wrong with coming to yoga just to get fit if that’s what feels right for you.
 If you didn’t grow up immersed in a spiritual environment it can be difficult to integrate this aspect of yoga into your practice.
 (Read my article 3 Steps Towards Self-Discovery to hear my story of how I eventually embraced it).
 I think, that it is important, however, when you come to such an ancient practice, to educate yourself at least at a basic level on its’ origins, and honor that its’ purpose is much deeper than just a workout.
 The beautiful thing about that is that when you are ready to explore yoga on all these other levels, it is there for you.
 Personally, this complexity is what has kept me coming back on to my mat for years and years.

 If you’re curious to learn more, listen to the replay of my facebook live where I share more thoughts on this topic in greater depth.
 Catch it through my facebook page.
-Also be sure to sign-up for my free beginner vinyasa yoga challenge starting on January 4, 2021.
-You will receive 15-20 minute classes every day for 7 days which you can do on your own time.
-Throughout the week I’ll be available to answer questions, offer more tips, and guide you along the way.
+Also be sure to check out my free beginner vinyasa yoga challenge.
+The challenge includes 7x 15-20 minute classes which you can do on your own time.